ifazk/dot-calculus/dev/lf/mutation-readme.md

 The typing and subtyping rules are depicted in Figures 4 and 5 of the paper.

-In the proof, they are defined through mutual induction using the inductive definitions `ty_trm` and `subtyp`.
+In the proof, they are defined through mutually inductive definitions `ty_trm` and `subtyp`.
 A typing relation is characterized using two modes:
 - `tymode`, which can be `ty_precise` or `ty_general` (precise or general typing), and
 - `submode`, which can be `sub_tight` or `sub_general` (tight or general subtyping).